Internal Affairs Section

 3. Exonerated - the employee’s actions were within the scope of his authority, complied with departmental guidelines and were lawful and proper;

 4. Unfounded - the allegation was false or not factual or did not occur; or,

 5. Misconduct - not based on complaint, where revealed.

-When a final decision has been rendered and/or final action taken, the citizen will be advised in writing of such decision or action.
+When a final decision has been rendered and/or final action taken, the member of the public will be advised in writing of such decision or action.
 The complainant has the right to appeal the results of the investigation to the Civil Service Commission if the complaint was filed within 30 days of the alleged incident.

 Accreditation Public Comment Portal

 The purpose of this public portal is to receive comments regarding an agency's compliance with CALEA standards, engagement in the service community, delivery of public safety services and overall candidacy for accredited status.
 These comments can be in the form of commendations or concerns. the overall intent of the Accreditation process is to provide the participating agency with information to support continuous improvement, as well as foster the pursuit of professional excellence.
 You may access the public portal with this link:

 IMPORTANT: CALEA is not an investigatory body and subsequently the public portal should not be used to submit information for such purposes.
 Additionally, there will be no response other than acknowledgement to submissions; however, the information will be considered in context to its relevancy to compliance with standards and the tenets of CALEA Accreditation.

 To compliment an officer of the Little Rock Police Department, simply click on the link below and fill out the form with as many details as possible.
 When finished, you can then mail the form back to us at 615 W. Markham St., Little Rock, AR 72201, or email the form to askLRPD@littlerock.gov .